 Immigration permits for Cyprus

-According to legislation, only expats who fall within certain categories can apply for an immigration permit upon arrival.
-The success of an application is determined by the Immigration Control Committee.
-The most popular categories that expats qualify under require that the applicant:
+According to legislation, only expats who fall within certain categories can apply for an immigration permit.
+The success of an application is determined by the Immigration Control Board.
+These are the three categories most popular among expats:

-Intends to be self-employed, has the relevant permits and has adequate funds at their disposal
+Individuals who intend to be self-employed, have the relevant permits and have adequate funds at their disposal

 Are you an expat living in Cyprus?